Ukraine and Russia: What you need to know right now

 FIGHTING

+* Ukraine reported more Russian offensives to take full control of the Donbas - the eastern Donetsk and Luhansk regions, partially held by Russian-backed separatists since 2014 - and to link them and Crimea, which Moscow annexed in that year.

+* Ukraine's general staff said Russia was shelling its second biggest city, Kharkiv, in eastern Ukraine and towns and villages to the south but that Ukrainian forces had staved off assaults on three settlements.
+In the southern Mykolaiv region, governor Vitaliy Kim said the Ukrainian military had destroyed 13 Russian units.

-* Russian forces again attempted to storm the Azovstal steel plant, the main remaining Ukrainian stronghold in Mariupol, Ukrainian officials said, adding that more than 1,000 civilians are also sheltering there.
+* Russian forces launched missile and bomb strikes on the positions of Ukrainian troops in the Azovstal steel plant, the main remaining Ukrainian stronghold in Mariupol, where more than 1,000 civilians are also sheltering, Ukrainian officials said.

-* Eight people were killed in Russian attacks in Ukraine's Luhansk region on Saturday, regional governor Serhiy Gaidai said on social media, adding that an unspecified number of civilians were killed on Sunday.

-* Russia has deployed Iskander-M mobile battlefield missile launchers within 60 km (40 miles) of the Ukrainian border, Ukraine's military said.
-Each of the system's two ballistic missiles has a range of up to 500 km (300 miles) and can carry conventional or nuclear warheads.
+* One person was killed and seven wounded in missile strikes on the Kremenchuk oil refinery and power plant in the Poltava region southeast of Kyiv, regional governor Dmytro Lunin said.

+* In western Ukraine, Russian forces attacked rail infrastructure in the Lviv and Rivne regions, their governors said.

 DIPLOMACY